Kids’ Valley Garden

 Hay

-• Hay can contain weed seeds but if you always keep mulch on your garden the weeds won’t get a chance to sprout.
+• Hay can contain weed seeds, but if you consistently maintain mulch on your garden, the weeds won't have a chance to sprout.

-• Hay rots slowly and will improve the condition of your soil.
+• Hay decomposes slowly and will improve the condition of your soil.

-• There are lots of air pockets in hay which worms love.
-You can entice them into your garden and they will fertilize thesoilfor you.
+• There are many air pockets in hay which worms love.
+You can attract them to your garden, and they will fertilize the soil for you.

 • Hay is an especially good conditioner for clay soil.

-• If you plan to use hay with newspaper add just enough of it hold the newspaper down.
+• If you plan to use hay with newspaper, add just enough of it to hold the newspaper down.

 Straw

-• Straw has the same properties as hay put it has fewer weeds and less nutrients.
+• Straw has the same properties as hay, but it has fewer weeds and less nutrients.

 mulch soil conditioning